Eagle Mentoring Program (EMP)

 WHAT IS EMP?

-EMP is a program that benefits second-year under-represented students by providing a variety of collaborative opportunities to ensure success in academic settings.
+EMP is a program that benefits second-year students, who can be low-income, first-generation, or are members of UWL's multicultural student organizations, by providing a variety of collaborative opportunities to ensure success in academic settings.
 EMP is a stepping stone to UWL's TRIO McNair Scholars Program.

-EMP's mission is to close the achievement gap between historically under-represented students and their peers.
-EMP seeks to help diverse students form a more positive identification with the Institution and Community by conveying and providing students with a sense or feeling of genuine concern, caring, warmth, welcome and satisfaction with their college experience, so that they can be motivated and inspired to achieve academic excellence
+EMP's mission is to close the achievement gap between these students and their peers.
+EMP seeks to help students form a more positive identification with the institution and community by conveying and providing students with a sense of belonging and satisfaction with their college experience, so that they can be motivated and inspired to achieve academic excellence and be ready for their intended career paths after graduation.

-EMP students take a 1-credit course in helping them develop/create a research proposal at the end of the year.
+EMP students take two 1-credit courses focused on helping them understand career readiness, as well as develop/create a research proposal at the end of the year.
 This is a full academic year commitment.
 Students will develop an appreciation and familiarity with writing, research, and communication methods, enriching their educational experiences, particularly contributing to their success in capstone course experiences and/or senior or honors theses.

 Students must meet the following criteria: